lfiaschi/udacity-traffic-sign-classifier/writeup.md

 ![alt text][image3]

-The difference between the original data set and the augmented data set is the following is the reduced level of  noise and number of channels.
+Hence the difference between the original data set and the augmented data set is the following is the reduced level of noise and number of channels.

 #### Question 2:
 *Describe how you set up the training, validation and testing data for your model.
 Optional: If you generated additional data, how did you generate the data?
 Why did you generate the data?
 What are the differences in the new dataset (with generated data) from the original dataset?*
 ##### Answer:

 All images were processed by transform_img function as discribed in the question 1.
 Training test and validation set were provided in the exercise.
 Training set was also augmented by generating 5 additional images from every given image.
-Images were augmented by augment_img function.
-The process consists of random rotation around image center (random value between -15 and 15 deg) and random vertical stretching (as the simplest way to simulate different viewing angle) by random value up to 40 %.
+Images were augmented by `augment_img function`.
+The process consists of random rotation around image center (random value between -15 and 15 deg) and random vertical stretching (as the simplest way to simulate different viewing angle) by random value up to `40 %`.

+An example of an image aftern augmentation is shown below:

+![alt text][image4]

 #### Question 3: